anonflux/export-serverless/README.md

       - /error.html
     compressWebContent: true                   # Use compression when serving web content
     apiPath: api                               # The path prefix for your API Gateway lambdas.
 The path for the lambda http event trigger needs to start with this too eg. api/myMethod
+    originPath: /${self:provider.stage}         # The origin path attached to the CloudFront <-> API Gateway reverse proxy
     apiGatewayRestApiId: a12bc34df5            # If "Api Gateway Rest Api" is not part of the same serverless template, you can set your API id here
     clientCommand: gulp dist                   # Command to generate the client assets.
 Defaults to doing nothing
     clientSrcPath: client                      # The path to where you want to run the clientCommand